Which place is cheaper, Denali National Park or Ketchikan?

 Some specific costs for nightlife related activities in Ketchikan:

-When comparing the travel costs between Ketchikan and Denali National Park, we can see that Ketchikan is more expensive.
+When comparing the travel costs between Ketchikan and Denali National Park, we can see that Denali National Park is more expensive.
 However, the two cities are actually relatively comparable in price, as the difference is somewhat minimal.
 Generally, this means that you could travel with generally the same travel style and level of luxury in each place.
 Since both cities are in North America, it's no surprise that their costs are relatively close, as many destinations here have somewhat similar travel prices overall.

 If you're trying to decide if either of these two destinations are within your price range, also see Is Ketchikan Expensive? and Is Denali National Park Expensive?.